jleinonen/jleinonen.github.io/about.md

 0. **J. Leinonen** and D. Moisseev.
 Snowfall characterization with combined ground and space radar.
 In *ERAD 2010, Sibiu, Romania*, 2010.
 {: reversed="reversed"}

+### Papers in review

+0. A. Protat, C. Klepp, V. Louf, W. Petersen, S. Alexander, A. Barros, **J. Leinonen**, and G. Mace.
+Why is satellite rainfall going south south of 40S and north of 40N?
+Part 2: The relationships between radar observables and drop size distribution parameters. *Journal of Geophysical Research: Atmospheres, 2019*.
+In review.
+0. A. Protat, C. Klepp, V. Louf, W. Petersen, S. Alexander, A. Barros, **J. Leinonen**, and G. Mace.
+Why is satellite rainfall going south south of 40S and north of 40N?
+Part 1: The latitudinal variability of drop size distribution properties. *Journal of Geophysical Research: Atmospheres, 2019*.
+In review.

 ## Presentations